About Halloween 313

 Janna Kennedy-Hyten (the Halloween Lady)

 is an artist and accessories designer by trade and the fearless, obsessive ringleader behind Halloween 313.
+In addition to coordinating the yearly Halloween show, Janna works tirelessly painting backdrops and banners, and designing and building most of the costumes seen in the show.
+(See the Gallery for samples of her fabulous work!)
+Janna’s inventive costumes have also won “best in show” awards at the Coney Island Mermaid Parade on five separate occasions, including the “Judges Choice” for 16 costumes in 2007.
+In 2003, she was published in Country Living’s “Halloween Happenings.”
 She is also the proprietor of the Chat Noir parlor sales.
-In addition to coordinating the Halloween efforts, Janna’s inventive costumes have won “best in show” awards at the Coney Island Mermaid Parade on five separate occasions, including the “Judges Choice” for 16 costumes in 2007.
-In 2003, she was published in Country Living’s “Halloween Happenings.”
 A transplant from Florida, Janna has been a Clinton Hill resident since 1986.

 is a long-time neighbor of Clinton Hill.
 She was the first real Halloween Lady who began the Society for Clinton Hill’s Children’s Halloween Walk in 1994.
 Roslyn single handedly plans the walk, and prints the flyers and maps to the homes that pass out candy the night of the event.
 She buys the candy herself and distributes thousands of pieces to each home so they don’t bear the cost burden on their own.
 She is also a member of the Society for Clinton Hill and we owe her a great debt of gratitude for her devotion to the cause!